vera/recipes/README.md

 * Also uses HTML, CSS, Javascript

-* Uses a SQLite database to store the recipes
+* Uses a SQLite/PostgreSQL database to store the recipes

-* Uses Rspec for testing
+* Uses Rspec and Cucumber for testing

 * Based on the [Rails Girls Workshop Tutorial](http://guides.railsgirls.com/app)

+# Demo

+The app is live on Heroku: [recipeas.herokuapp.com](http://recipeas.herokuapp.com)

 # Screenshots